AaronL1011/The_Lady_Fern/README.md

 Tailwind is a highly customizable low-level CSS framework that allows more freedom than a traditional framework like Bootstrap.
 It also makes it quite simple to create nicely responsive website components from scratch.

+- Flickity

+Flickity is an all-in-one, touch responsive carousel package developed in JS and CSS.
+In concept, this is a really great feature, however Flickity doesn't play nicely with Turbolinks included with rails.
+It works for the assignment, but for production I will find another carousel solution.

 ### Active Record Model Relationships
 > R17	- Describe your projects models in terms of the relationships (active record associations) they have with each other